 Several weeks ago, a friend recommended that I read the book “Surviving Cancer & COVID-19 Disease: The Repurposed Drug Revolution” by Justus Hope, MD, an obvious pseudonym.
 The fact that he felt the need to use a pseudonym is telling.
 He is doubtless aware that his truth-telling could end his career.
-For example, Dr. Ryan Cole was reported to the state medical boards of Idaho and Washington by Idaho Medical Association (opened his own state medical association!), and multiple physicians from both states.
+For example, Dr. Ryan Cole was reported to the state medical boards of Idaho and Washington by the Idaho Medical Association (his own state medical association!), and multiple physicians from both states.1

-1 Similar to lawsuits, even if they are dismissed as baseless, these complaints can cost thousands of dollars to contest.
-The Oregon Medical Board issued an “emergency order” on December 3rd, 2020, to suspend the license of pediatrician Dr. Paul Thomas based on the publication of results he observed in his own patients.
-2 The article was then retracted.
-3 Dr. Mary Bowden was forced to resign her privileges at Houston’s Methodist Hospital after “spreading disinformation” 4 A few states have bravely enacted legislation to protect these brave physicians, oftentimes from their own colleagues, Florida 5 and Nebraska 6 being just two.
+Similar to lawsuits, even if they are dismissed as baseless, these complaints can cost thousands of dollars to contest.
+The Oregon Medical Board issued an “emergency order” on December 3rd, 2020, to suspend the license of pediatrician Dr. Paul Thomas based on the publication of results he observed in his own patients.2 The article was then retracted.3 Dr. Mary Bowden was forced to resign her privileges at Houston’s Methodist Hospital after “spreading disinformation.”4 A few states have bravely enacted legislation to protect these brave physicians, oftentimes from their own colleagues, Florida5 and Nebraska6 being just two examples.

 Why does this treatment regimen persist in light of its tendency to aid and abet tumor resistance and recurrence?
 Follow the money.
 A recent US Securities and Exchange Commission filing on 10 cancer drugs found that the median cost of developing a single cancer drug was $648 million.
 The median revenue after approval for such a drug was $1.6 billion.
-Treating cancer is a billion-dollar industry.
-7 What can we do?
+Treating cancer is a billion-dollar industry.7 What can we do to combat this?

-The first thing anyone needs to do after receiving a cancer diagnosis is to stop consuming added sugar.
+The first thing anyone needs to do after receiving a cancer diagnosis is to stop consuming added, industrial sugar.
 Full stop.
-Don’t stop eating fruit, however, as your body sees fructose completely differently than added dietary sugar, which is in almost everything, but stops eating added sugar.
-This is easy to do once you start looking for sugar in foods.
-The best way to do this is to buy and eat exclusively plants with no labels requiring interpretation.
+Don’t stop eating fruit, however, as your body sees the fructose in fruit completely differently than industrial sugar, which is added to almost everything.
+This is easy to do once you start looking for sugar in foods, however the best way to do this is to buy and eat exclusively whole plants with no labels requiring interpretation.
 Avoid processed/fast/restaurant foods that taste great and are loaded with fat, salt, and sugar.
-One has to stop throwing fuel on the first.
+One has to stop throwing fuel on the fire first.

 Cancerous cells demonstrate their adaptability to chemotherapy and radiation by showing us “Anything you can do, I can do better,” and accomplish this through various mechanisms, such as changing their energy source.
 At first, they feed on sugar (added sugar, not the sugar from fruit!).
 If you eliminate added sugar, cancer will preferentially use insulin.
 If you decrease insulin by taking Metformin, it will switch to autophagy, where it consumes its own dead cells.
 And so on.

-Not only do the medications discussed do not interfere with chemotherapy, some actually enhance it.
+Not only do these medications discussed not interfere with chemotherapy, some actually enhance it.
 They do not need to be given alone, one can take them concurrently with surgery, chemotherapy and radiation, but as with everything, please discuss all medications with your treating physician!
-Statins, which are commonly used for high cholesterol, when combined with anti-inflammatory medications have been shown to increase cancer cell death as much as fivefold.
-11 A decrease in cholesterol results in decreased cancer cells division and multiplication, leading to a weaker cancer cell that is more vulnerable to our treatments.
-12 Dipyridamole, an anti-platelet medication often used in peripheral arterial disease, also potentiates statin-induced cancer cell death.
-13 Doxycycline, a common, inexpensive antibiotic, kills cancer stem cells.
-14 Pterostilebene, an over-the-counter, more-bioavailable analog of resveratrol, has been shown to increase cancer cell death in a variety of mechanisms, and to prevent metastases.
-15 Metformin seems particularly helpful – being that insulin resistance causes 40% of all cancers, 16 it is understandable that this medication has been referred to by researchers as “magical.”
-17 It has been demonstrated to inhibit signaling by bad actors, prevent cancer cell growth, activated p53 which is a key tumor suppressor gene, increases the response to chemotherapy and radiation, reduces cancer aggression, decreases reoccurrences and decreases cancer mortality.
+Statins, which are commonly used for high cholesterol, when combined with anti-inflammatory medications have been shown to increase cancer cell death as much as fivefold.11 A decrease in cholesterol results in decreased cancer cell division and multiplication, leading to a weaker cancer cell that is more vulnerable to our treatments.12 Dipyridamole, an anti-platelet medication often used in peripheral arterial disease, also potentiates statin-induced cancer cell death.13 Doxycycline, a common, inexpensive antibiotic, kills cancer stem cells.14 Pterostilebene, an over-the-counter, more-bioavailable analog of resveratrol, has been shown to increase cancer cell death by a variety of mechanisms, and to prevent metastases.15 Metformin seems particularly helpful – being that insulin resistance causes 40% of all cancers,16 it is understandable that this medication has been referred to by researchers as “magical.”17 It has been demonstrated to inhibit signaling by bad actors, prevent cancer cell growth, activate p53 (which is a key tumor suppressor gene), increase the response to chemotherapy and radiation, reduce cancer aggression, decrease reoccurrences and decrease cancer mortality.18

-18 This is just a small sampling of the widely-available, safe, inexpensive, already-FDA-approved medications available.
+This is just a small sampling of the widely-available, safe, inexpensive, already-FDA-approved medications available.
 The list could be much longer.
-Please realize that your treating physicians are likely not aware of the utility of these medications, and go to any appointments with specific requests and the supporting documentation behind those requests.
-If your physician will not provide these potentially life-saving medications (and there is no reason that you should not take them) please find one that will.
+Please realize that your treating physicians may not be aware of the utility of these medications and go to any appointments with specific requests and the supporting documentation behind those requests in hand.
+If your physician will not provide these potentially life-saving medications (and there is no legitimate, medical reason that you should not take them) please find one that will.

 You are the CEO of your own health, no one else.